nemanjam/reddit-unread-comments/README.md

 Chrome/Firefox extension for easier tracking of new comments on Reddit.
 Free, open source, privacy aware, runs completely client side without sending any data to any server.

+#### Update 2024

+Around January 2024.
+Reddit moved all users to the new design and made version `v0.0.4` outdated.
+In April 2024.
+I updated the extension to `1.0.0` to support the new design, and that is the only Reddit design that is supported (available on `www.reddit.com`).

+The screenshot bellows shows the new design, demo video shows deprecated design - all features are the same, it shouldn't be a problem.

+Version `1.0.0` also includes `Immediately` checkbox to mark the current thread as read manually.

 ## Screenshots

 ![Screenshot_1](/docs/screenshots/Screenshot_1.png)